 My new book is out now on Amazon.
 It's a massive, book-length essay about 20th century science fiction and fantasy. "[W]ith a title like Science Fiction from the Right, one can consider this an automatic purchase for anyone on the “Alt Right.”" -- James O'Meara on Counter-Currents.

 "Science Fiction Seen from the Right" is now to be bought from an internet bookstore near you.
 This study examines 20th century SF and fantasy, focusing on works having a relation to eternal values like faith, responsibility, duty, honor and courage.

 This is the angle employed.
 This is what you might call a conservative, traditionalist way of looking at SF.
-Otherwise we always hear from leftist pundits, in and out of the field, that no eternal values exist and that everything essentially is darkness and oblivion.
+Otherwise we always hear from leftist pundits that SF is a genre about change and that no eternal values exist.

-The chapters of the current book depict American and European authors like Heinlein, Herbert, Lewis, Tolkien, Jünger, Boye, Howard, Lovecraft, Borges, Pournelle, Dick, Bradbury et cetera.
+The chapters of the current book depict American and European authors like Heinlein, Frank Herbert, C. S. Lewis, Tolkien, Jünger, Boye, R. E. Howard, Lovecraft, Borges, Pournelle, Dick, Bradbury et cetera.
 In addition, there are chapters about the development of the genre and a look at comics, films and specific themes such as nihilism, history and war.

 Some product details:

 Publisher: Manticore Books (March 24, 2016)

 Product Dimensions: 6 x 0.8 x 9 inches

 Some quotes from the book could come in handy.
 For instance, this I say about Clarke's "2001":